the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

 Now you have three ES6 class components.
-Perhaps you have noticed the `props` object that is accessible via the class instance by using `this`.
-The props, short for properties, have all the values you have passed to the components when you used them in your App component.
+Notice the `props` object is accessible via the class instance by using `this`.
+Props, short for properties, have all the values passed to the components when we used App component.
 That way, components can pass properties down the component tree.

-By extracting those components from the App component, they have become reusable.
-Since components get their values by using the `props` object, you can pass different props to your components every time you use them somewhere else.
+By extracting these components from the App component, they become reusable.
+Since components get their values using the `props` object, you can pass different props to your components every time you use them somewhere else.

 ### Exercises:

-* Figure out further components that you could split up as you have done with the Search and Table component; but wait until you've gone through the next few chapters before deploying them.
+* Discover more components that can be split up like the Search and Table components, but wait until we've covered more of its concepts before you implement any of them.

 ## Composable Components

-There is one more little property which is accessible in the props object: the `children` prop.
-You can use it to pass elements to your components from above, which are unknown to the component itself but which make it possible to compose your components together.
-Let's see how this looks when you pass a text string, as a child, to the Search component.
+The `children` prop is used to pass elements to components from above, which are unknown to the component itself but make it possible to compose components together.
+We'll see how this looks when you pass a text string as a child to the Search component.

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {